-To the Mayor, Members of the Council of the Government of the District of Columbia, Executive Director, and the Executive Board of the District of Columbia Not-for-Profit Hospital Corporation and Inspector General of the Government of the District of Columbia Washington, D.C.
+To the Mayor, Members of the Council of the Government of the District of Columbia, the Executive Director, and the Executive Board of the District of Columbia Not-for-Profit Hospital Corporation and Inspector General of the Government of the District of Columbia Washington, D.C.

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the District of Columbia Not-for-Profit Hospital Corporation, commonly known as United Medical Center (the Medical Center), blended component unit of the Government of the District of Columbia, as of and for the year ended September 30, 2022, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements, and have issued our report thereon dated January 3, 2023.
+We were engaged to audit, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the District of Columbia Not-for-Profit Hospital Corporation (the Medical Center), a blended component unit of the Government of the District of Columbia, as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the Medical Center's basic financial statements, and have issued our report thereon dated January 3, 2024.